 Only State and EPA products may be used.
 Application rates are mandated to be 1 gallon applied for every 10 square feet of surface area.
 For example, an 1800 square foot structure would require 180 gallons.

 Structures that have footers must have a small trench dug and have 4 gallons per 10 linear feet applied.
 The trenched areas must be back filled and have the top soil treated.
 Areas with plumbing that will protrude through the foundation should have 1 gallon applied.
 Abutting exterior slabs that will be covered should be treated with 1 gallon per 10 square feet.
 Uncovered abutting slabs require treating a 3-square foot area that abuts the foundation.

-The final grade service involves making a small trench along the exterior soft areas of the foundation and applying a termiticide.
-The rate of application is 4 gallons for every 10 linear feet of service area.
+The final grade service involves making a small trench along the exterior’s soft areas of the foundation and applying a termiticide.
+The rate of application is 4 gallons for every ten linear feet of the service area.
 The back-fill soil should also be treated.

-Even with a 3 or 5-year warranty consumers are best served having yearly infestations.
+Even with a 3 or 5-year warranty consumers are best served to have yearly infestations.
 Often detecting an active infestation can be difficult.
 Finding an experienced termite inspector is recommended.
 Most exterminators in the Phoenix area provide free yearly inspections.